What Makes a Bad Boss—Bad?

 What to Do About Your Bad Boss

-If you feel harmed and you've decided it's time to do something about your bad boss, then you should consider these recommended options.
+If you feel harmed and you've decided it's time to do something about your bad boss, then you should consider taking certain actions such as documenting your boss's bad behavior.
 You can also take steps to avoid being the target of a workplace bully.

 Your first step, however, is to solicit help from your HR department because that's why they exist as a resource for employees.
 Most likely you're not the only person suffering.
 Who knows, there might already be complaints filed against your bad boss.